-Constitutional Transitions works in partnership with domestic and international organizations to maintain policy relevance and successfully bridge theory and practice.
-Domestic partners include think tanks, universities, and NGOs with a sophisticated research capacity.
-Our international partners have a long-standing track record for independent, non-partisan support of constitution building.
+Constitutional Transitions works in partnership with domestic and international organizations to maintain policy relevance and successfully generate and mobilize knowledge on constitution building.
+We work with domestic partners – think tanks, universities, and NGOs.
+We also work with international partners – intergovernmental organizations and governments – who have a track record in supporting constitution building.

 Center for the Implementation of Public Policies Promoting Equity and Growth (CIPPEC)